Jesse Edge: Club career

 He made his professional debut in the Eerste Divisie for Achilles '29 on 20 January 2017 in a game against NAC Breda.

 He then moved in 2018 to the professional club Zeleziarne Podbrezova in the Slovakian Fortuna Liga.

-Edge left Slovakia in August 2019 after he didn't receive his salary.
+Edge left Slovakia in August 2019 after he didn't receive his 300 euros per month salary.
 He then returned to the Netherlands and went on a trial with DFS, before signing with the club at the end of the month.